5 Ways to Deal With Debt Collectors if You’re Afraid to Pick Up the Phone

 If you forget to record a call, keep detailed notes about what you discussed.
 This will come in handy if you ever need to file a complaint against an abusive debt collector or have to fight in court to prove that the debt isn’t yours.

-And once you’ve settled, don’t throw those records away.
+Even after you’ve made your last payment toward the debt, don’t throw those records away.
 You could need them again.

 Raeshal Solomon, author of the “My Little Banker” series, settled an old college debt and made sure to get the settlement receipt showing her $0 balance emailed to her and sent to her home.